Western Animation: Sylvester the Cat and Tweety Bird

 - Many cartoons have Hippety Hopper, a kangaroo, escaping from the zoo, causing Sylvester and his son to think that he is actually a large mouse.

 - One of these cartoons had a panther escape from the zoo, just as a Bully Bulldog is chasing Sylvester.
 Hilarity Ensues when he mistakes the panther for Sylvester.

 - Fire and Brimstone Hell: As seen in "Satan's Waitin'".

 - Flanderization: Tweety started out as a character that was cute but violent and hilarious at the same time in Bob Clampett Tweety cartoons.
-By the time Friz Freleng took over, Tweety was turned into a character that played cute only for the sake of being cute.
+Although Friz Freleng's first few Tweety cartoons, like I Taw a Putty Tat (1948), retain that same flavor, the little yellow bird gradually became a character that played cute only for the sake of being cute.